 If there is one thing that is guaranteed to put a smile on both Mr and Mini Jones’s faces, it’s the smell of these sausage rolls in the oven.
 I say ‘sausage roll’, but they are vegetarian rolls, with a leek and ricotta filling.
-They may not contain any meat, but the meat eaters in my house love them and do not miss the meat one bit!
+They may not contain any meat, but, like these cheese and onion rolls, the meat eaters in my house love them and do not miss the meat one bit!

 Make them for lunch, take on a picnic, or put them in a lunchbox.
 You can bake them ahead and put in lunchboxes through the week (or, in the current climate, keep in the fridge and take them out for lunch so that’s one less thing to do when working and looking after the kids and schooling them….)